Highline College

 Vice President, Equity, Diversity and Transformation

-Dr. Maribel Jiménez is the inaugural vice president for Equity, Diversity, and Transformation at Highline College.
+Dr. Maribel Jiménez (she/her) is the inaugural Vice President for Equity, Diversity, and Transformation at Highline College.
 She is a first-generation college student that continues to learn to navigate higher education at multiple levels with ancestral knowledge, guidance, and mentoring from the great leaders and pioneers that served before her.
 Dr. Jiménez has been an educator for over 18 years.
 She combines nine years of K-12 experience, serving as a teacher and school counselor, and working in higher education.
 Previously, Dr. Jimenez served as the Dean of Academic Transfer Pathways and Partnerships at Highline College.
 Her scope of experience includes tenured faculty counselor and Title V grant director at Yakima Valley College.
 Dr. Jimenez holds a Master of Social Work from Eastern Washington University and a Doctor of Education in Organizational Leadership from Northcentral University.

 Melanie Lawson